Updated: November 2017

 When they’re installed in your car, there’s not really much to see.
 You’ve got the jammers themselves which you install in the front as well as the rear if you want full protection, you have a control pad with two buttons and a little status LED, and an additional external LED you can place somewhere easy for you to see.
 Let me show you how it looks on my car.

 I really like that you can do all the configuration on your computer, copy your settings over to a USB drive, and plug that USB drive into your jammers.
 So much better than before!
 With previous jammers you had to take a laptop out to the car and update it there.
 With some you even had to have an internet connection to download updates (you couldn’t download them ahead of time) so you had to park somewhere close to where you could get WiFi.
 Some also used a serial port instead of USB, something many modern computers didn’t have so you’d need a USB to serial port adapter.
 The new method with the USB drive is so much better.
-If you get the Bluetooth module, you can even update the jammer’s firmware through your phone which is awesome.
+If you get the Bluetooth module, you can even change settings or update the jammer’s firmware through your phone which is awesome.

 There’s also some nice accessories you can pair with your ALP.
 I use the HiFi module which includes an external speaker which is not only louder, handy if you’re out on the highway with the windows down and the music up (it can automatically mute your stereo too if you wire it up to do so), and it also gives you voice alerts to make it much easier to navigate the menus.
 You’ll also get notified of what gun you get shot with when you get shot.
 Super handy.
 Some other jammers include the speaker as part of the standard equipment, but with the ALP it’s an optional extra.